 Parent of Max, Class of 2018, Aidan, Class of 2021

 Sharon, a daughter of Holocaust survivors, is passionate about Jewish education and its success in the Bay Area.
 A member of Congregation Beth Sholom, Sharon was a founding member of the preschool parent board, ran their main fundraiser for several years, was on the rabbi search committee, and was a synagogue board member.
-The 2015 recipient of the Or Hadash Award at Brandeis Hillel Day School, Sharon has been the chair of the school's Chesed committee, which helps families in difficult times, for five years.
+The 2015 recipient of the Or Hadash Award at The Brandeis School, Sharon has been the chair of the school's Chesed committee, which helps families in difficult times, for more than five years.
 She has also served as the chair of the school's Admissions and Outreach committee for the past seven years, worked on the annual fund for five years, and served on the search committees for head of campus and head of Jewish life and learning.
 A San Francisco native, Sharon attended Lick Wilmerding High School and then went to American University in Washington, DC, as well as the American College in Paris.
-She has two sons, Max, a student at JCHS, and Aidan, a student at Brandeis Hillel Day School in San Francisco.
+She has two sons, Max, class of 2018 and Aidan, class of 2021.
 Sharon managed her family’s local chain of retail stores before opening a commercial cleaning company, which she operated for over 20 years.
 She is currently an event photographer.

 Parent of Michelle, Class of 2010